Venezuela opposition gives Maduro until Nov. 11 to meet demands

 The coalition also wants to overturn Supreme Court rulings that have annulled the opposition-led National Assembly and to name a new board to the national election council, which it accuses of favoring Maduro.

-The 53-year-old socialist leader won election to replace his late mentor Hugo Chavez in 2013, but has seen his popularity plummet to just over 20 percent amid an unprecedented economic crisis in the OPEC nation of 30 million people.
+The 53-year-old socialist leader won election to replace his late mentor Hugo Chavez in 2013, but has seen his popularity plummet to just over 20 percent amid an unprecedented economic crisis in the OPEC member.

-There is no indication Maduro will agree to any of the coalition's big demands, and indeed some officials have mocked the deadline.
+There is no indication Maduro will agree to any of the coalition's demands, and in a speech on Thursday he criticized their timetable and urged patience.

+"They are creating false expectations," he said.
+"Nobody should leave the table, nor set an ultimatum."

-Arguing that talks will not work with a government they consider a dictatorship, hundreds of students marched in Caracas and elsewhere on Thursday.
+Arguing that talks can never work with a government they consider a dictatorship, hundreds of students marched in Caracas and elsewhere.

 "There can't be dialogue when you have political prisoners, when they deny us an election and there is hunger," said Fernando Marquez, 23, among about 150 students who faced off with police in the restive western city of San Cristobal.

-Security forces fired tear gas to stop them advancing past barriers.
+Security forces fired tear gas to stop them advancing.

-During 17 years of socialist rule in Venezuela, the government and opposition have repeatedly held dialogues when tensions on the street have boiled over.
+During 17 years of socialist rule, the government and opposition have repeatedly held talks when tensions on the street have boiled over.
 But all of them have quickly degenerated back into the acrimonious insults that characterize modern-day Venezuelan politics.

-(Additional reporting by Fabian Cambero; Writing by Andrew Cawthorne; Editing by Bernadette Baum)
+(Additional reporting by Fabian Cambero, Deisy Buitrago, Diego Ore; Writing by Andrew Cawthorne; Editing by Bernadette Baum and Grant McCool)